Leading A Deliberate LifeJune 20, 2017

 For most people work/life balance is at best an elusive ideal, and at worst a complete myth.
 But I’ve learned, after recovering from many of life’s bumps and bruises along the way, if I make deliberate choices about which opportunities I’ll pursue and which I’ll decline, I’m less likely to lose myself, my loved ones, and my grip on a successful career.
 So, with that in mind, I’ve decided to make a change in my life.
 My new/current mantra is “be deliberate in everything I do”.

-If you think about it this way, if I’m deliberate in everything I do, I won’t be able to run on autopilot, which will require me to be present in all conversations and actions, instead of daydreaming or missing a step (literally).
+If I’m deliberate in everything I do, I won’t be able to run on autopilot, which will require me to be present in all conversations and actions, instead of daydreaming or missing a step (literally).
 If I’m deliberate in all I do, I’ll experience life with more depth, more intensity, and more vigor.
 I’ll feel more in control of my life, rather than allowing life to control me, my actions and my feelings.

 Are you a high achiever?
-Well, if some of your colleagues refer to you as the “Energizer Bunny”, “Brown-noser” or the “Tasmanian Devil”, you’re probably a high achiever!
+Well, if some of your colleagues refer to you as the “Energizer Bunny”, “Brown-noser” or the “Tasmanian Devil,” you’re probably a high achiever!
 They basically see you as someone who can run circles around everyone else, someone who doesn’t know how to push the pause button during work hours, someone that can complete multiple things at the same time, or someone who was taught that everything else can wait except your job.
-Ok, that’s me, I’ve always been a high achiever who measures myself against the amount of quality work I can get done in a day.
+That definitely describes me!
+I’ve always been a high achiever who measures myself against the amount of quality work I can get done in a day.
 Unfortunately, if you’re a high achiever, burnout is just around the corner!

-Burnout is one of those hazards in life that high achievers should watch out for, but regrettably it’s often because of their “I can do it all” personalities, they rarely see burnout coming.
+Burnout is one of those hazards in life that high achievers should watch out for.
+Unfortunately, because of their “I can do it all” personalities, they rarely see burnout coming.
 They’re so focused and passionate about what they do, they tend to ignore the fact that they’re working extremely long hours, taking on exceptionally heavy workloads, and putting enormous pressure on themselves to be the best friend, the best sibling or the best spouse they can be.
-Oh my, somethings got to give, and burnout is typically the result!
+Something has got to give, and burnout is typically the result!